 Thank you northern Ontario, for everything you do.

 Since 2005 Tbaytel Tamarack House has been a home away from home for out-of-town patients and their companions for the duration of their cancer treatment.
-It offers 20 bedrooms with private bathrooms, kitchen facilities, a lounge, entertainment, laundry area, and a 24-hour on-site attendant.
+The house offers 20 bedrooms with private bathrooms, kitchen facilities, a lounge, entertainment, laundry area, and a 24-hour on-site attendant.

 The Eleanor Drury Children’s Theatre (EDCT) is a charitable organization that makes children’s theatre accessible for our entire community.
 The welcoming and nurturing environment of EDCT encourages youth ages 6-18 to develop a variety of skills as they learn to stage incredible performances.
 From script writing, to acting, dancing, singing, set and costume design, the participants grow together in a safe and inclusive environment, creating a production they are proud to share with their audiences.

-Last year, the Alzheimer Society of Thunder Bay provided support to 560 families.
-They couldn't do it without their amazing and dedicated staff members like Margie, who empowers others to find joy in their lives despite their challenges.
+In 2018, the Alzheimer Society of Thunder Bay provided support to 560 families.
+The organization couldn't do it without its amazing and dedicated staff members like Margie, who empowers others to find joy in their lives despite their challenges.
 Tbaytel is proud to support the Alzheimer Society of Thunder Bay.

 Leadership Thunder Bay was developed in 2003 to encourage our community to think about the future.
 With the help of local organizations such as Tbaytel, Leadership Thunder Bay's eight month program helps to encourage participants to challenge themselves and the current thinking surrounding issues facing Thunder Bay.

-Many Thunder Bay residents don’t realize that Our Kids Count (OKC) is a homegrown solution designed to help bridge gaps in services that local families need to flourish and grow.
-This non-profit community development organization is now celebrating 21 years of offering innovative family programming thanks to the assistance of local companies – like Tbaytel – who believe that strong communities start with strong families and connected neighbourhoods.
+Since 1995, this non-profit community development organization has offered innovative family programming thanks to the assistance of local companies - like Tbaytel - who believe that strong communities start with strong families and connected neighbourhoods.

 Chantal is a gal on the go.
 Immediately after graduating from the Police Foundations program at Confederation College, Chantal looked for opportunities to interact with the community.
 Now her plate is full: in addition to chairing the Thunder Bay Crime Prevention Council Education Working Group, providing a student perspective to the Police Foundations Program Advisory Committee, and participating in the Thunder Bay Public Library’s Readers are Leaders program; Chantal is an active member of the Thunder Bay Police Service Zone Watch program.

 Tbaytel invests in people and organizations to build strong and healthy communities.
-That’s why Tbaytel is proud to be the presenting sponsor of the Can-Am Police-Fire Games, an event taking place in Thunder Bay this summer that promotes physical fitness and camaraderie among emergency and protective services.
+That's why Tbaytel was proud to step up as the presenting sponsor of the 2016 Can-Am Police-Fire Games, an event that promotes physical fitness and camaraderie among emergency and protective services.

 Early schooling years for the Bourgeois family consisted of “paper and pen” learning, but today Becky’s youngest, Sierra in SK, is motivated when her teacher uses an app to share her work with mom and dad.
 And son Wyatt’s Grade 2 class works with an app that lets students post to their own digital classroom...